thulab/iotdb-quality/docs/en/DataProfiling/Median.md

 **Name:** MEDIAN

 **Input Series:** Only support a single input series.
-The data type can be INT32 / INT64 / FLOAT / DOUBLE.
+The data type is INT32 / INT64 / FLOAT / DOUBLE.

 **Parameter:**

 + `error`： the rank error of the approximate median.
 It should be within (0,1) and the default value is 0.01.
 For instance, a median with `error`=0.01 is the value of the element with rank percentage 0.49~0.51.

-**Output Series:** an approximate median
+**Output Series:** Output a single series.
+The type is DOUBLE.
+There is only one data point in the series, whose timestamp is 0 and value is the approximate median.

 ## Examples